The Coronavirus Survival Guide for Thyroid Patients

 - Call some long-time friends to chat

-- Color in adult coloring books
+- Enjoy the relaxing creativity of adult coloring books

 - Pause to be present and thankful